Mercedes-Benz Interactive Print Ad

 Why “interactive print” keeps showing up

-Print is fighting for attention against screens, so the smart responses are the ones that make print behave a little more like digital.
-Not by adding complexity for its own sake, but by adding a clear reason to engage.
+Print is fighting for attention against screens, so the stronger responses are the ones that make print behave a little more like digital.
+That works because the page stops acting like a finished message and starts acting like a trigger, which gives people a reason to continue.

 The useful takeaway for brands